 Castle Cary, Somerset

 Behind the Market House is an odd looking Round House, built in 1779, one of the few lock ups remaining in the county.
 Misbehave on a night on the town and that’s where you’d end up!
 Anyone with a fascination for horse hair (are there such people??) should go to Castle Cary and District Museum which has a considerable display relating to the craft.
-Anyone who wants something to eat should go to The White Hart or the 15th century thatched George Inn, both in the middle of town for pub favourites, or to The Bakehouse for tasty Thai food.
+Anyone who wants something to eat should go to The White Hart or the 15th century thatched George Inn, both in the middle of town, serving pub favourites.

 All information correct at the time of writing